thewh1teagle/phonikud/README.md

 # Phonikud

-Grapheme to phoneme in Hebrew

-Convert Hebrew text into IPA for TTS systems and learning.
+Phonikud is a Hebrew grapheme-to-phoneme (G2P) engine that converts text into IPA for TTS and learning.
+See the *[paper](https://github.com/thewh1teagle/phonikud-paper)* for details. 📑

 ## Features